orppst/guide/docs/Observer/Investigators/index.md

 the proposal, is a _Swap Role_ button which allows you to switch a person's "type" of **Investigator**;
 PI -> CoI or CoI -> PI.
 There is a restriction on this: a proposal _must_ have at least one PI.
 If as the only PI you want to swap roles to a CoI, you must first switch a CoI to a PI.
-We would recommend that you inform the current CoI that you wish to switch them to being a PI as a courtesy, but you don't _have_ to in regard to using Polaris.
+We would recommend that you inform the CoI that you wish to switch to being a PI as a courtesy, but there are no restrictions in Polaris to enforce this.

 Currently, you cannot edit an existing **Investigator**.
 If, for example, you forget to check the "Is this for a PhD?" checkbox when adding a person as an **Investigator**, you must first _Delete_